Health and Wellbeing

 – “My Peer Advisor’s stories offered a new perspective on life, helping me grow in confidence… The advisory program gave us a precious chance to reflect, understand ourselves better, and break down barriers when meeting new friends,” Phương notes, adding that it laid a foundation for her and fellow freshmen to unlock their potential

 – Quantitatively, the Peer Advising Program ensures every freshman (100% of Cohort) gets personalized mentorship.
-In 2024, over 200 first-year students (Cohort 5) attended a PAP orientation session to meet their advisors and learn about the support available
+In 2024, over 200 first-year students (Cohort 5) attended a PAP orientation session to meet their advisors and learn about the support available.

 – Dozens of dedicated Peer Advisors (sophomores and juniors selected via application) earn leadership experience while giving back to the community.
 Many go above and beyond – e.g. organizing bonding events, study groups, or city tours for their advisees.
 VinUni’s PAP thus builds a supportive student-to-student network.
 By fostering a “students helping students” culture, it eases freshmen integration, boosts retention, and nurtures leadership in the mentors.
 This peer mentoring model is a cornerstone of VinUni’s holistic education approach.